 Depth of Burial can change quickly

-Once buried, you cannot just forget about it because the so-called Depth of Burial (DoB) changes over time.
+Once buried, you cannot just forget about it because of the so-called Depth of Burial (DoB) changes over time.
 You must monitor the thickness of the layer of sand above the cable to ensure an adequate DoB.

 The minimum DoB required to avoid heating of the seabed is usually either 1.5m or 3m.
-In some countries, the legislation demands a DoB survey of new cables at least once a year the first five years after installation.
+In some countries, the legislation demands a DoB survey of new cables at least once a year for the first five years after installation.
 Today, this is done by submarine robots which is costly and consequently done rarely.
 But the DoB can change quickly, within days or weeks, so once a year is not enough.